Rod Reyes: Newspaper

-In 1987, Reyes planned to set up a newspaper, with the help of the Elizalde family.
+After the People Power Revolution in 1986, Reyes planned to set up a newspaper with the help of the Elizalde family.
 He founded Manila Standard on February 11, 1987, with 19 pages on the maiden issue.
 He was the first publisher, editor-in-chief and chief operating officer of the paper from the first issue until 1990.
 Reyes also writes a column in the same newspaper, entitled "A Journalist's Memoirs" every Wednesday, of which he detailed his experiences both as a newspaper and broadcast executive.

 Broadcasting

-Reyes then moved to the Chronicle's sister company ABS-CBN, where he served as an executive vice president and news director in the 1960s.
-This was Reyes' first foray in the broadcasting industry.
-Reyes later returned to the network as the senior vice president of the news and current affairs division in 1990, 4 years after the network's reopening, months after the People Power Revolution.
+Reyes served as the executive vice president and news director of ABS-CBN in the 1960s, becoming his first foray in the broadcasting industry.

-He also served as a general manager and executive vice president of the GMA Radio Television Arts (when the Gozon-Duavit-Jimenez triumvirate took over the operations of Channel 7 from the Stewart family) in 1974, and the Maharlika Broadcasting System (now known as People's Television Network) in the 1980s.
+Reyes also served as a general manager and executive vice president of the GMA Radio Television Arts (when the Gozon-Duavit-Jimenez triumvirate took over the operations of Channel 7 from the Stewart family) in 1974, lasting eight months before he submitted his resignation in 1975 for health reasons, upon which he chose Freddie M. Garcia to be his successor.
+In 1977, Reyes joined the government-owned media agency called National Media Production Center (NMPC) at the invitation of Gregorio Cendaña.
+Reyes was also instrumental in establishing the Maharlika Broadcasting System (MBS; now known as People's Television Network) in 1980, serving as its general manager until his resignation on February 1, 1984 in the wake of the assassination of Ninoy Aquino.
 He was also a member of the Manila International Film Festival organizing committee from 1983 to 1984.

 He is also a counsellor of the Philippine embassy based in Washington D.C.

+Reyes later returned to ABS-CBN as the senior vice president of the news and current affairs division in 1990, 4 years after the network's reopening.
 Reyes was appointed as the Press Secretary from July 1992 until May 1993 under the Fidel V. Ramos administration.
 Under his watch, Reyes strengthened the presidential coverage by setting-up the Presidential News Desk.
 It was later reappointed by then-president Joseph Estrada and served from June 1998 to April 2000.
 He was later appointed as chief of the Manila Economic and Cultural Office - Taiwan.